BDC Hamburger Icon

 Facebook advertising

-Creating and posting on your Facebook Business Page is free.
+It’s free to create and post on your Facebook business page.
 However, Facebook’s organic reach is limited.
-Spending money on targeted ads can boost your results significantly.
+By spending money on targeted ads, you can boost your results significantly.

-Facebook understands its users; the platform can identify them by ZIP code, gender, income, education, age, interests, brand preferences, device type and Facebook engagement frequency.
+Facebook collects detailed user data and can categorize users by ZIP code, gender, income, education, age, interests, brand preferences, device type and engagement frequency.
 Businesses can use this information to target promising prospects and tailor ads to appeal to them.

-2. Decide on a budget and dates: Next, set a budget and specify your campaign’s schedule, including start and stop dates.
+2. Decide on a budget and schedule.
+Next, set a budget and specify your campaign’s schedule, including the start and stop dates.

-3. Determine your ad audience: You can include or exclude people based on their history with your company.
-For example, send a new customer promotion to those who haven’t yet liked your Page, target friends of people who’ve liked your Page or show ads to people already familiar with your brand.
-You can narrow ad placement further by choosing users by device type, platform placement and operating systems.
+3. Define your target audience.
+You can include or exclude people based on their history with your company.
+For example, you might send a new customer promotion to those who haven’t yet liked your page, target friends of people who have liked your page, or show ads to people who are already familiar with your brand.
+You can further refine ad placement by targeting users based on their device type, platform and operating system.

 Facebook offers numerous ad formats, including the following:

-• Boosted post: With a boosted post, Facebook takes an existing post and shows it to more people.
+• Boosted post: With a boosted post, Facebook shows an existing post to more people.

-• Video: A short video advertisement on Facebook must adhere to preset specifications.
+• Video ad: This is a short video advertisement on Facebook that adheres to preset specifications.

 • Slideshow: A slideshow is a series of images that are played automatically.

-• Collection: A collection is a hybrid mobile format with a combination of video, slideshow and images.
+• Collection: A collection is a hybrid mobile format that combines video, slideshows and images.
 When clicked, it becomes an Instant Experience (see below).

 • Instant Experience: An Instant Experience is a great way to highlight your brand.
 A full-screen Experience opens after a user taps your ad on a mobile device.